skuwiph/umf/README.md

 * Refactor of controls to minimise duplicated functions

+  * Possibly break the existing controls down a bit more for clarity in HTML

 * Provide styling at a higher level if possible

 * Refactor loading from JSON and converting to internal object model